texfaq/texfaq.github.io/FAQ-ltx-csv.md

 interchanging simple data between applications; for example, most spreadsheet applications can provide files containing tables of numbers with commas between them.
-One can envisage these tables as ''LaTeX tables'', and the packages to process them all provide table generation, one way or another.
+One can envisage these tables as "LaTeX tables", and the packages to process them all provide table generation, one way or another.

 For rather a long time, the canonical tools for dealing with such